nwshane/nwshane.github.io/src/pages/blog/2018-08-14-sun-clock-starts-ticking/index.md

 date: "2018-08-14T22:00:00.000Z"
 ---

 As some of you know, I've been hard at work on a side project for the past half year or so.
-I call it the "Sun Clock", and I'm happy to say that the [first version](https://sunclock.nathanshane.me) is finished!
+I call it the "Sun Clock," and I'm happy to say that the [first version](https://sunclock.nathanshane.me) is finished!

 ![Sun Clock Circle](./images/sun_clock_circle_only.png)